captflint/dutrijndael/README.md

 ## Status

 This code does not work.
-I am currently working on key expansion and have it *nearly* working correctly.
+This is a work in progress.
+Key expansion is implemented and seems to work properly now.